 - They assemble a team, create a whitepaper, build a website, and prepare digital marketing materials.

-- The start-up then launches an ICO, explaining to their potential investors about how to invest.
+- The start-up then launches an ICO, explaining to potential investors how to invest.

-- The build a crypto token using a blockchain platform like Ethereum and sell it to their investors during the ICO.
+- They build a crypto token using a blockchain platform like Ethereum and sell it to their investors during the ICO.
 Note that the company isn’t selling a stake in their company.

 - Operating outside regulations, they raise funds quickly, and from all over the world.